 Obtaining medical records for you or a loved one does not have to be as difficult as it is sometimes made to be by the providers.
 When obtaining records, it is important to know your rights:

-- If the patient has passed away, getting the records of a deceased patient requires either a court order or a written release (usually a form that the provider has) by an estate administrator or personal representative appointed by the court, or if there has not been a probate of an estate, by the spouse of the patient.
+- If the patient has passed away, getting the records of a deceased patient requires either a court order or a written release (usually a form that the provider has) by an estate administrator or personal representative appointed by the court, or if there has not been probate of an estate, by the spouse of the patient.
 If the deceased patient was not married at the time of passing and there is no appointed representative, any “responsible member” of the family of the patient may get the records.
-This means the parent, adult child, adult sibling or other adult relative who was actively involved in the care of the patient as verified by the doctor, hospital or other medical provider.
+This means the parent, adult child, adult sibling, or another adult relative who was actively involved in the care of the patient as verified by the doctor, hospital, or other medical providers.
 Typically, this was someone that was either a guardian or was named in a power of attorney.